It goes without saying that Puget Sounders love their coffee – and not just because it’s packed with disease-fighting antioxidants.

 It was Equal Exchange that established the first Fair Trade farmer-owned certification system, referred to as the Small Producer Symbol (SPP, for its Spanish acronym).
 Ten years in the making, the SPP certification system represents the small farmers’ persistent attempt to ensure a more just trade system for their fellow farmers everywhere.

 Equal Exchange is the coffee of choice for our coffee shops, including the coffee shop in our Bainbridge Island market.
-Equal Exchange itself owns and operates the espresso bar right in Ballard Market.
-You can buy those same beans and products in our stores.

 All of our suppliers are committed to quality and freshness, as well as to their own communities and communities around the world.